911218sky/Download-M3U8/README.md

 This will display your Node.js version number.

+## Installing FFmpeg

+To use our project, you also need to have FFmpeg installed on your system.
+Follow these steps to download and set up FFmpeg:

+1. Download FFmpeg from this [link](https://github.com/911218sky/DownloadUtensil/releases/download/v1.1/ffmpeg-release-full.7z).

+2. Once the download is complete, extract the contents of the downloaded file.

+3. Locate the "bin" folder within the extracted contents.

+4. Add the path to the "bin" folder to your system's environment variables.
+This step allows you to access FFmpeg from any location in your command prompt or terminal.

 ## Installing Our Project

-After ensuring that Node.js is installed, you can proceed to install our project.
+After ensuring that Node.js and FFmpeg are properly installed, you can proceed to install our project.
 We provide a simple `install.bat` script to assist you in the installation process.
 Follow these steps to execute the installation:

 1. Open your terminal or command prompt.

 2. Navigate to the directory where our project is located.
 For example:

 ```bash